HiroakiMikami/nnabla-ggnn/README.md

 ---

 * [ ] mini-batched training
-    * I didn't implement the mini-batch version, because it makes Python code slower.
+    * I didn't implement the mini-batch version.
+    * I think it is not difficult to implement mini-batched training if the number of vertices in graph is same.

 References
 ---